Need car parts? Select your vehicle

 How to Know Your Catalytic Converter is Clogged

-The only guaranteed way to fix a clogged catalytic converter is to replace it.
-There are, however, some products on the market that are designed to be catalytic converter cleaners.
+The only guaranteed way to fix a clogged catalytic converter that is clogged with anything other than hydrocarbon soot is to replace it.
+For the soot clogging, there are, however, some products on the market that are designed to be catalytic converter cleaners.

-While Davico’s Sledgehammer Fuel Additive Kit product isn’t a guaranteed fix, you might want to give it a try before spending hundreds (or even thousands) of dollars on a new catalytic converter.
+While cleaners are not a guaranteed fix, you might want to give it a try before spending hundreds of dollars on a new catalytic converter.
 If the product doesn’t fix your problem, you’ll need to replace the catalytic converter to restore your vehicle’s performance.

 Products Mentioned in this Guide